MaxVanHoucke/clearml-serving/README.md

 </div>

+# Forked
+**Changes**
+- AWS environment variables to the inference container through the compose file
+- Boto3 package and specific scikit-learn version to the  inference Dockerfile
+- CORS to the FastAPI

+**TODO**
+- Check if dynamic task id of the model can be retrieved

+**--- End Forked Section ---**

 **`clearml-serving`** is a command line utility for model deployment and orchestration.
 It enables model deployment including serving and preprocessing code to a Kubernetes cluster or custom container based solution.